 Positive Psychology and Well-being

-During the Master's program Positive Psychology and Well-being, you become a scientist-practitioner in the broad field of psychology.
+Become a scientist-practitioner in the broad field of psychology.
 As a positive psychologist, you focus on people’s strengths and talents, and the positive aspects of human functioning.
-You are trained in interventions to establish happiness and behavioral change.
-You can apply this within the broad domain of mental health services, schools and companies.
-This is a track of the Master’s program Psychology and Mental Health.
+In the Master's program Positive Psychology and Well-being, you are trained in interventions to establish happiness and behavioral change.
+You can apply this within the broad domain of mental health services, schools, and companies.
+This is a track of the Master’s program in Psychology and Mental Health.

 Program and courses

 Positive psychology is the scientific study of the strengths and virtues that enable individuals and communities to thrive in their personal life, schools and universities, companies, and mental health care.
-You focus on people's strengths and talents and study concepts like creativity, happiness, developing talents and strengths, adaptive power and psychological well-being.
-You will study these concepts in the context of individuals, personal life, health, education, entrepreneurship and society in general.
+You focus on people's strengths and talents and study concepts like creativity, happiness, developing talents and strengths, adaptive power, and psychological well-being.
+You will study these concepts in the context of individuals, personal life, health, education, entrepreneurship, and society in general.
 The program Positive Psychology and Well-being endorses the mission of Tilburg University for its graduates to not only understand but also advance society.

-- Become part of a small-scale, interactive program with much personal attention.
+- Become part of a small-scale, interactive program with a lot of personal contact.

 - Become trained in interventions to establish happiness and behavioral change by identifying and developing people’s strengths and talents.

-- This program is a broader than the other three clinical tracks of the Master's program in Psychology (Clinical Psychology, Clinical Forensic Psychology, and Clinical Child and Adolescent Psychology), because children, adolescents and adults with psychological problems also have healthy and strong features which this program focuses on.
+- This program is broader than the other three clinical tracks of the Master's program in Psychology (Clinical Psychology, Clinical Forensic Psychology, and Clinical Child and Adolescent Psychology) because children, adolescents, and adults with psychological problems also have healthy and strong features which this program focuses on.

 - This Master's track uses the scientist-practitioner model, with a strong link between theory and practice.
 You learn to conduct independent research and you put what you have learned into practice during an internship.
 You also attend guest lectures from professional practice.